opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 #### SingPass/CorpPass and MyInfo

-If this feature is enabled, forms will support authentication via [SingPass](https://www.singpass.gov.sg/singpass/common/aboutus) (Singapore's Digital Identity for Citizens) and
+Submissions can be authenticated via [SingPass](https://www.singpass.gov.sg/singpass/common/aboutus) (Singapore's Digital Identity for Citizens) and
 [CorpPass](https://www.corppass.gov.sg/corppass/common/aboutus) (Singapore's Digital Identity for Organizations).
-Forms will also support pre-filling using [MyInfo](https://www.singpass.gov.sg/myinfo/intro) after a citizen has successfully authenticated using SingPass.
+Forms can also be pre-filled using [MyInfo](https://www.singpass.gov.sg/myinfo/intro) after a citizen has successfully authenticated using SingPass.

 Note that MyInfo is currently not supported for storage mode forms and enabling SingPass/CorpPass on storage mode forms also requires [SingPass/CorpPass for Storage Mode](#webhooks-and-singpasscorppass-for-storage-mode) to be enabled.